jeffbaumes/cdash-examples/README.md

 ## Setup

 The default setup in this repository will send all testing data to the [TestDashboard CDash page](http://trunk.cdash.org/index.php?project=TestDashboard).
-To make your own project to try out, go to [my.cdash.org](http://my.cdash.org/) and click "Start my Dashboard".
+To make your own project CDash page, go to [my.cdash.org](http://my.cdash.org/) and click "Start my dashboard".

 ## [C++ using CMake](c++-cmake)